Sellier & Bellot: History

-During World War I the production of commercial ammunition is curbed and total capacity used to manufacture rifle and handgun cartridges for the army.
-The Steyr 9 mm cartridge is developed and introduced to serial production during this period.
-After the independent state of Czechoslovakia is founded in October 1918, the company becomes the dominant supplier of handgun ammunition for the Czechoslovak Army and police.
-The production of commercial ammunition for competition shooting and hunting purposes is further extended.
-The company expands into the Asian and South American markets where Sellier & Bellot's infantry cartridges meet with a great success.
+During World War I, the production of commercial ammunition was curbed and total capacity was dedicated to manufacture rifle and handgun cartridges for the army.
+The Steyr 9 mm cartridge was developed and introduced to serial production during this period.
+After the independent state of Czechoslovakia was founded in October 1918, the company became the dominant supplier of handgun ammunition for the Czechoslovak Army and police.
+The production of commercial ammunition for competition shooting and hunting purposes was further extended.
+The company expanded into the Asian and South American markets.
 Based on the invention of its managing director František Blechta, the company became the only manufacturer of silver azide in the world.
 Owing to this, the production of industrial detonators increased significantly.